jerrobs/jerrobs.com/src/content/reference/strom__2018__3d.md

     to the code that you just typed!
 Along the way, you'll pick up a ton of programming knowledge, and dive in even deeper with some more advanced chapters.
 Whatever you want to do, this book has your back.
 Best of all, you get to create awesome games and say, "I made this!"
-You need the latest version of the Google Chrome Web browser, available for free from https://chrome.google.com.
-You also need an Internet connection to access the ICE Code Editor the first time.
-ICE Code Editor will be loaded onto your computer, so you won't need Internet access for later projects
   author:
     - family: Strom
       given: Chris